michaelgruczel/machine-learning-tutorial/README.md

 # machine-learning / AI tutorial

 This is an incomplete tutorial to get into machine learning and AI.
 I will explain the most basic algorithms and concepts without going into mathematical details.
-I am not a machine learning expert or data scientist, i am an engineer and I use this in order to learn more about mahine learning.
+I am not a machine learning expert or data scientist, I am an engineer and I use this in order to learn more about machine learning.

-* Section 1 will got through the general process for solving a problem using ML of AI techniques.
-Wi will give a short intro into the concepts and algorithms.
+* Section 1 will got through the general process for solving a problem using ML and AI techniques.
+I will give a short intro into the concepts and algorithms.
 This section is organized in steps.
 If you undertake a project, then you will probably run exactly through these steps.
 * Section 2 will give you examples using exactly the approach from Section 1 with different tools and languages.

-Disclaimer: I will use my definition, this is not a scientific exploration.
+Disclaimer: I will use my definitions, this is not a scientific exploration.

 ## Machine Learning and AI